The One Hundred (band)

-The One Hundred is an English crossover band from London, combining elements of metalcore, punk, grime, rap and electronics.
-The band released their debut EP Subculture in 2014 via Australian independent label UNFD and have toured extensively across the United Kingdom and Europe as well as performing at major festivals such as Sonisphere, Download Festival and Reading and Leeds.
-In September 2016 the band announced via their social media that they had signed to Spinefarm Records, a division of Universal Music Group.
+The One Hundred were an English heavy metal band formed in Guildford, England, in 2014.
+The band released their debut EP, Subculture, via Australian independent label, UNFD, in 2014, and have toured extensively across the United Kingdom and Europe, as well as performing at major festivals such as Sonisphere, Download Festival and Reading and Leeds.
+In September 2016, the band announced via their social media that they had signed to Spinefarm Records, a division of Universal Music Group.

-Their debut album Chaos + Bliss was released on 2 June 2017 and received positive reviews.
+Their debut album, Chaos + Bliss, was released on 2 June 2017.
+It received positive reviews.

-In July 2018 band announced via their social media that they have dissolved.
+In July 2018, the band announced via their social media that they have dissolved.

 History

 Initially the brainchild of vocalist Jacob Field and guitarist Tim Hider, The One Hundred began life as a writing/production project with neither member intending on performing the songs live themselves.
 As the songs developed it became apparent that there were no groups in existence that inhabited this specific sphere of music and accordingly the writing project became a band.
-Phil Kneller was recruited on bass, having formerly played alongside Field and Hider in metalcore outfit Collapse The Control, and in late 2013 Joe Balchin joined on drums.
+Phil Kneller was recruited on bass, having formerly played alongside Field and Hider in metalcore outfit Collapse The Control, and Joe Balchin joined on drums in late 2013.
 Balchin had previously played in notable Surrey band Open The Skies and prior to that in the band Fly This For Me alongside Hannah Greenwood who later went on to join the band Creeper.